ScottStevenWhite/DocsInARow/ROADMAP.md

 1. **Performance Optimizations**: Optimize the application for better performance when processing large documents or large batches of documents.

 2. **Enhanced Security Measures**: Increase security measures to protect user data, especially for the subscription-based version.

+## Paid Verion Considerations

+1. **Privacy Policy**: Develop a comprehensive privacy policy that explains exactly what data we collect, how it is used, and how it is protected.
+Make sure that this policy is easily accessible and that all users must agree to it before using the service.

+2. **Terms of Service**: Include terms of service with an explicit statement that while every effort is made to protect personal data and scrub PII, there is always a non-zero risk of a data leak, and users must accept this risk to use the service.

+3. **Data Processing Agreement**: To operate in the European Union, we need a Data Processing Agreement under the GDPR.
+It will outline what data we process, why we process it, how we protect it, and what our responsibilities are in case of a breach.

+4. **Transparency**: Be clear and transparent about our data handling practices.
+If we have a data breach, we will let affected users know as soon as possible and take immediate steps to mitigate the damage.

+5. **Limit the Data You Collect**: The best way to protect personal data is to not collect it at all.
+We will only collect the data we absolutely need and anonymize or delete it as soon as we no longer need it.

+6. **Insurance**: Cyber liability insurance, which can help cover costs if a data breach does occur.